Policy watch: Where Liz Truss and Rishi Sunak stand on the key issues

 Meanwhile, Ms Truss is marketing herself as a Thatcherite who also promises tax cuts, foreign policy experience, and a track record of delivery.

+At a hustings event in Eastbourne on August 5, Ms Truss vowed to crack down on “militant activists” after six Extinction Rebellion protesters disrupted the event, while Mr Sunak took aim at Ms Truss’s tax cutting policies, insisting they would not work in helping families through a “difficult period”.

-During the Sky News debate, Ms Truss defended her economic plans, saying recession was not "inevitable" in the face of dire warnings from the Bank of England.
+During a Sky News debate on August 4, Ms Truss defended her economic plans, saying recession was not "inevitable" in the face of dire warnings from the Bank of England.

 On August 2, Ms Truss abandoned a plan to bring in regional pay boards less than 48 hours after announcing it after facing backlash over the move and warnings it could lead to salary cuts for public sector workers.